-On January 11, 1832, Major T. Cross, Acting Quartermaster General Washington City, wrote to Captain Arthur W. Thornton, Acting Assistant Quartermaster, Cantonment Brooke, office.
-Should it prove inadequate, the deficiency must be paid by the Quartermaster's Department.
-It remains for the Postmaster and yourself to make necessary arrangements on the subject in case of deficiency in the postage to meet the expense incurred."
-9
+On January 11, 1832, Major T. Cross, Acting Quartermaster General Washington City, wrote to Captain Arthur W. Thornton, Acting Assistant Quartermaster, Cantonment Brooke,

-"The Postmaster General, under authority vested in him by law, has established a Post Office at Tampa Bay with William G. Sanders Postmaster, chiefly with a view to the accommodation of the Garrison at Cantonment Brooke, and has authorized the net proceeds of postage which shall be collected there, to be applied, as far as it will go, in transporting the mail to the next nearest
+"The Postmaster General, under authority vested in him by law, has established a Post Office at Tampa Bay with William G. Sanders Postmaster, chiefly with a view to the accommodation of the Garrison at Cantonment Brooke, and has authorized the net proceeds of postage which shall be collected there, to be applied, as far as it will go, in transporting the mail to the next nearest office.
+Should it prove inadequate, the Quartermaster's Department must pay the deficiency.